vaniersfrancis/vaniersfrancis/README.md

 # 👋 Hi, I'm Vanier

-Cybersecurity-focused IT professional building hands-on experience in Linux, systems, and security through practical lab environments.
+Cybersecurity-focused IT professional building hands-on experience in Linux, systems, and security through practical lab environments and real-world simulations.

 ---

 ## 🔐 Current Focus
 - Building a cybersecurity homelab
-- Practicing Linux system administration
+- SIEM and log analysis using Splunk
-- Learning process monitoring and access control
+- Detection and incident investigation
 - Studying for CompTIA Security+ (SY0-701)

 ---